jlevy/og-equity-compensation/README.md

   other’s time.
 - Discuss what your compensation might be like in the future.
-  No one can promise you future equity, salary, or bonuses, but it should be possible to agree what they will look like *if* you’ve demonstrated outstanding performance and the company has money.
+  No one can promise you future equity, salary, or bonuses, but it should be possible to agree what those could look like *if* you demonstrate outstanding performance and the company has money.
-- If you’re coming from an established company to a startup, you may be asked to take a salary cut.
+- If you’re moving from an established company to a startup, you may be asked to take a salary cut.
 This is reasonable, but it’s wise to discuss explicitly how much the cut is, and when your salary will be renegotiated.
   For example, you might take 25% below your previous salary, but there can be an agreement